 Tammy Butow leads a hands-on tutorial on chaos engineering, covering the tools and practices you need to implement chaos engineering in your organization.
 Even if you’re already using chaos engineering, you’ll learn to identify new ways to use chaos engineering within your engineering organization and discover how other companies are using chaos engineering—and the positive results they have had using chaos to create reliable distributed systems.

 Laying the foundations

-Tammy Butow is a Principal SRE at Gremlin where she works on Chaos Engineering, the facilitation of controlled experiments to identify systemic weaknesses.
+Tammy Butow is a principal SRE at Gremlin, where she works on chaos engineering—the facilitation of controlled experiments to identify systemic weaknesses.
 Gremlin helps engineers build resilient systems using their control plane and API.
-Tammy previously led SRE teams at Dropbox responsible for Databases and Storage systems used by over 500 million customers.
-Previously, Tammy worked in security engineering and product engineering.
-She is the co-founder of Girl Geek Academy, a global movement to teach 1 million women technical skills by 2025.
+Previously, Tammy led SRE teams at Dropbox responsible for the databases and storage systems used by over 500 million customers and was an IMOC (incident manager on call), where she was responsible for managing and resolving high-severity incidents across the company.
+She has also worked in infrastructure engineering, security engineering, and product engineering.
+Tammy is the cofounder of Girl Geek Academy, a global movement to teach one million women technical skills by 2025.
 Tammy is an Australian and enjoys riding bikes, skateboarding, snowboarding, and surfing.
 She also loves mosh pits, crowd surfing, metal, and hardcore punk.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org